Learn About ADHD / ADD Symptoms and Treatment

 It is believed that 8 million people in the United States have some form of Attention Deficit Disorder (ADD), commonly referred to as Attention Deficit Hyperactivity Disorder (ADHD).

-Attention-deficit / hyperactivity disorder (ADHD) is a disorder marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.
+Adult ADHD (Attention-deficit / hyperactivity disorder) is a disorder marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.

 ADHD is not just a disorder of childhood.
-Symptoms often begin in childhood and can continue through adolescence, the teen years, and into adulthood.
-Adults with ADHD experience symptoms such as impulsiveness, trouble focusing or completing tasks, and restlessness.
+Symptoms begin in childhood and can continue through adolescence, the teen years, and into adulthood.
+People with adult ADHD experience symptoms such as impulsiveness, trouble focusing or completing tasks, anxiety, depression, and restlessness.

 All of us struggle occasionally with concentration and restlessness.
-ADHD, however, is differentiated by a persistent and ongoing pattern of inattention or impulsivity that interferes with everyday life.
+Adult ADHD, however, is differentiated by a persistent and ongoing pattern of inattention or impulsivity that interferes with everyday life.
+Some people with ADHD mainly have symptoms of inattention.
+Others mostly have symptoms of hyperactivity-impulsivity.
+Some people have both types of symptoms.

 ADHD is not just a childhood disorder.
 Finding it hard to pay attention, needing to constantly move, or demonstrating impulsive behaviors may be signs of ADHD.
 ADD and ADHD are treatable with the proper care.